Welcome to the beginner horse racing guide.

 The screenshot below shows the Betfair exchange market for the same race.

-A matched bettor places a back betÂ at a bookie like Bet365, then places aÂ lay betÂ at an exchange such as Betfair
+A matched bettor places a back betÂ at a bookie like Bet365, then places aÂ lay betÂ at an exchange such asÂ Betfair.

 The Starting Price (SP) is the odds of a horse when the race starts.

-When matched betting you’ll be â€œtaking a priceâ€ â€“ backing at specific odds such as Ballyoptic at 4/1 (5.00).
+When matched betting you’ll be â€œtaking a priceâ€ â€“ backing at specific odds such as 4/1 (5.0).

 - The win part.
 Backing a horse to win the race.

 - The place part.
 Backing a horse to place â€“ finish in the top 2, 3 or 4 depending on the number of runners.

-[This Kempton race is 1/4 the odds each-way to finish in the top 2]
+[This Kempton race is 1/4 the odds each way to finish in the top 2]

-£10 each-way on Ballyoptic at 4/1 (5.00) is a total stake of £20: £10 to win and Â£10 to place.
+Â£10 each way on Ballyoptic at 4/1 (5.0) is Â£20 total stake: Â£10 to win and Â£10 to place.

-To calculate the place odds, divide the fractional back odds by 4 which gives 1/1 or Evens (2.00).
+To calculate the place odds, divide the fractional back odds by 4, which gives 1/1 or Evens (2.0).

-- If Ballyoptic wins, you win the Â£10 win part of the bet (at 5.00 for £40 profit) and the Â£10 place part (at 2.00 for £10 profit).
+- If Ballyoptic wins, you win the Â£10 win part of the bet (at 5.0 for Â£40 profit) and the Â£10 place part (at 2.0 for Â£10 profit).
 Total net profit is Â£50.00.

-- Ballyoptic finishes second, you lose the Â£10 win part, but win the Â£10 place partÂ (at 2.0Â for Â£0.00 profit or break even).
+- Ballyoptic finishes second, you lose the Â£10 win part, but win the Â£10 place partÂ (at 2.0Â for Â£0.00 profit or break-even).

 - Ballyoptic comes third or lower, you lose the whole Â£20 stake.

 Non-runners and rule 4

-A non-runner (NR) is a horse that withdraws before the race starts.
+A non runner (NR) is a horse that withdraws before the race starts.
 If your bet is on a non-runner, both the bookie and the exchange will void your bets.

-A reduction factor is also applied at the exchange.
-The reductions are similar on both back and lay bets, so this has minimal impact on matched betting.
+A reduction factor is also applied to exchange lay bets.
 See what is Rule 4?Â for more information.

 Horse racing offers

-- Free bet on winner – qualify for a free bet if your horse wins at certain odds like 4/1.
+- Free bet on a winner â€“ qualify for a free bet if your horse wins at certain odds like 4/1.

-- 2nd to SP favourite â€“ free bet refund if your horse finishes second to the pre-race favourite.
+- 2nd to SP favourite â€“ free bet refund if your horse finishes second to the pre race favourite.

 - Faller insurance â€“ free bet refund if your horse falls.

 - Beaten by a head/neck/length â€“ free bet refund if your horse comes second by a certain distance.